 Now that you’ve decided to stain your cedar door, the next step is to have a professional clean it.
 Using a 50/50 bleach and water combo, the solution will be sprayed with a hand pump, washing away years of dirt, grime, and mildew.
 The bleach solution won’t damage the concrete or impact the existing stain.

-When the 50/50 solution isn’t doing the trick, Blaze recommends upping the cleaning solution to 75/25 bleach to water and doing it again.
+When the 50/50 solution isn’t working, Blaze recommends increasing the cleaning solution to 75/25 bleach to water and repeating the process.
 Once applied, the solution needs to be rinsed off using a water hose.
-After washing the grime, the garage door must dry for 48 to 72 hours before a stain is applied.
+After washing the grime, the garage door must dry for 48 to 72 hours before applying a stain.

 Do you need to power-wash cedar garage doors?